 Trespasser, or Trespasser: Jurassic Park: The Lost World to give it its full, unwieldy title, is a very interesting—and very broken—game.
-I've been playing it for a Reinstall retrospective, which you can read on PC Gamer soon.
+I've been playing it for a Reinstall retrospective.
 But in the meantime, I thought you might enjoy this video compilation of my last few hours of play.
 I've focused on protagonist Anne's long, flapping arm, which you have to wrestle with to perform even the simplest of tasks, like some angry, fleshy snake.
 It's a nightmare to control, but there's a weird charm to it.

 Trespasser is also famous (well, infamous) for its, uh, unique approach to displaying the player's health without relying on a HUD.
 Swing the camera down and you'll see Anne's heaving cleavage, on which there's the outline of a heart tattoo that fills in as she takes damage.
 And when the tattoo is complete, she dies.
 It's preposterous, but an example of how imaginative Trespasser can be—even if, and this goes for pretty much everything in it, the execution leaves a lot to be desired.
 But hey, at least they were trying something new.